Need all Congresses? Press Enter for expanded federal results.

 Bill Title Status Session

-HB 1631 relative to the contents of the attorney general's annual report detailing state forfeiture information for the preceding fiscal year. introduced 2026
+HB 1631 relative to the contents of the attorney general's annual report detailing state forfeiture information for the preceding fiscal year. in_committee 2026

-HB 1130 relative to judicial performance evaluations. failed 2026
+HB 1130 (New Title) establishing a committee to study the procedure for judicial performance evaluations. introduced 2026

 SB 530 relative to fetal death reporting to the Centers for Disease Control. introduced 2026

-HB 348 relative to eligibility for local assistance. introduced 2026
+HB 1067 relative to the mental health courts. introduced 2026

 HB 1710 relative to procedures relating to child abduction. in_committee 2026